 Moreover, the hypophysis produces FSH (follicle-stimulating hormone) and LH (luteinizing hormone).
 Both are important for the development of gender and fertility.
 Prolactin is synthesized by the hypophysis as well.
 It has an effect on the mammary gland and activates the production of milk.
 One more hormone of the hypophysis is the growth hormone that regulates growth.
 However, it does not regulate growth directly but by stimulating another hormone.

 Hormones of the Thyroid Gland

 Thyroxin (T4) and triiodthyronine (T3) are produced by the thyroid gland.
 Both hormones can be found freely in the blood, but they can also bind to proteins (carrier proteins).
 The hormone thyreotropin (TSH) on the other hand is produced by the pituitary gland and transported to the thyroid gland via the bloodstream.
 Its function is to regulate the thyroid hormones T3 and T4.
-In case of suspected thyroid diseases, TSH is usually controlled first.
+In the case of suspected thyroid diseases, TSH is usually controlled first.

 The lower limit for men is 0,4 microunits per milliliter, the upper limit is 2,5.
 The lower limit for women is 0,3 microunits per milliliter, the upper limit is 1,0.
-The glandula parathyroidea (parathyroid gland) produces the parathyroid hormone, which is responsible for balancing the relation between calcium and phosphate in the blood.
+The glandula parathyroidea (parathyroid gland) produces the parathyroid hormone, which is responsible for balancing the relationship between calcium and phosphate in the blood.